 Most public Wi-Fi will be cheap in monetary terms but could involve a cost in other ways.
-As mentioned above you may have to provide an email address to access certain hotspots and this is one of the potential costs.
-Unless you unsubscribe or specifically disallow marketing emails, you could receiving marketing from the venue providing the network or that venue’s authorised partners.
+As mentioned above, you may have to provide an email address to access certain hotspots, and this is one of the potential costs.
+Unless you unsubscribe or specifically disallow marketing emails, you could receive marketing from the venue providing the network or that venue’s authorised partners.

 Free Wi-Fi hotspot providers

-A number of broadband and mobile services operate national Wi-Fi hotspot networks and provide free access if you are a customer.
-These may be dedicated hotspot access points, or may use broadband customer’s routers via a separate network.
+Several broadband and mobile services operate national Wi-Fi hotspot networks and provide free access if you are a customer.
+These may be dedicated hotspot access points or may use broadband customer’s routers via a separate network.
 Each of these will be labelled with their provider name and will require you to log in.
 You will usually need your broadband or mobile account login and password to access each of these networks.

-If you are a BT customer you have access to a huge network of free public wireless networks through BT Wi-Fi (previously known as BT Openzone).
+If you are a BT customer, you have access to a vast network of free public wireless networks through BT Wi-Fi (previously known as BT Openzone).
 You can find them in hotels, shopping centres, service stations and in towns and cities across the UK, and you also get access to around 7 million hotspots outside the country too.

 O2 Wi-Fi operates around 15,000 Wi-Fi hotspots across the UK.
 It's commonly found in pubs, McDonald’s, Café Rouge, Debenhams, All Bar One, Costa Coffee and other venues.